xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 - Queueing policy application on egress interface decides the type of scheduling (strict priority, shaping, BWRR etc..) to be applied for each class of traffic and buffer management methods like, flat queueing threshold, curved queueing (RED) threshold, dual queueing thresholds.

 ## Life of packet in VOQs: Enqueuing and Dequeuing
-VOQs act as pit stop for packets while traffic manager facilitate packet transport from ingress NPU to egress NPU.
+VOQs act as pit stop for packets while traffic manager facilitate packet transport from ingress NPU to egress NPU in case of distributed system **OR** ingress slice to egress slice in case of single NPU standalone system.
 VOQs are bound with multiple functions like, enqueue and deque of packets, drop packets at the tail of the queue while over flow caused by congestion,  account the drops in respective VOQs , facilitate ECN marking while congestion experience etc..

 Lets look at below depiction which briefs packet enqueuing into VOQs: